 A nursing home negligence claim must be filed within a certain time period.
 Although this time can vary by state, it is usually two years from the time the injury happened.
 Failing to file a claim within this period could mean a dismissal.
-Some nursing homes also have requirements in place which must be met before filing.
+Some nursing homes also have requirements in place that must be met before filing.
 For example, the victim or loved ones may need an affidavit by a medical professional which supports the claim.
-Getting this can take time which is why the sooner you contact a nursing home lawyer Atlanta, GA trusts, the better.
+Getting this can take time which is why the sooner you contact a nursing home lawyer the better.

 What are the Different Types of Nursing Home Mistreatment?

 When family members make the decision to place their senior relative in a nursing home, it likely wasn’t a conclusion they reached overnight.
-It can be emotional to realize that your loved one needs around-the-clock care by professionals who can tend to things like bathing, feeding, and mobility.
+It can be emotional to realize that your loved one needs around-the-clock care from professionals who can tend to things like bathing, feeding, and mobility.
 Unfortunately, family members may be devastated and irate to find out that their senior relative has been mistreated by nursing home staff in some way.